Creative translation workshops: schools

 - Manchester in Translation, February 2019: day-long workshop on Arabic literary translation, focusing on texts by female Arabic writers from Palestine and Egypt

-- Warwick Translates: Ruth was the Arabic tutor on this literary and creative translation summer school at Warwick University, 6-10 July 2019
+- Warwick Translates: I led the Arabic group at the week-long literary and creative translation summer school at Warwick University, 6-10 July 2019

-- Translate in the City: Ruth was the Arabic tutor at this literary translation summer school at City, University of London, 2017 (the precursor to Warwick Translates)
+- Translate in the City: I was the Arabic tutor at the week-long literary translation summer school at City, University of London, 2017 (the precursor to Warwick Translates)

 - Department of Islamic and Middle Eastern Studies, University of Edinburgh, 2017, 2018 and March 2019: annual literary translation workshop for MA Advanced Arabic students